-Langma School of Languages’ Burmese for Attaché programme is designed for diplomats working or wish to work in Myanmar where effective and unambiguous communication is essential to securing and maintaining successful diplomatic relations.
-Particularly in diplomatic and public service profession the ability to contribute to debates, meetings, and be persuasive to your point of view in French, is an essential tool.
-The programme at Langma School of Languages is aimed at Diplomats, Government Representatives, Members of Parliament, and Civil Servants with deeper understanding of the Burmese language is the key skills to excel in their roles.
+Langma School of Languages’ Burmese for Attaché programme is designed for diplomats working or for those who wish to work in Myanmar where effective and unambiguous communication is essential to securing and maintaining successful diplomatic relations.
+Particularly in the diplomatic and public service profession, the ability to contribute to debates, meetings, and be persuasive to your point of view in the Burmese language is an essential part of our integrated learning strategy.
+The programme at Langma School of Languages is aimed at Diplomats, Government Representatives, Members of Parliament, and Civil Servants with deeper understanding of the Burmese language as it is the key skill to excel in their respective roles.

-Irrespective of your diplomatic role or field, it is enough to speak Burmese well.
+Irrespective of the diplomatic role or field, it is important to speak Burmese proficiently.
 In order to establish the highest diplomatic level, the ability to comprehend the subtleties and nuances of the Burmese language and deliver with confidence is paramount.
-Langma School of Languages holds years of experience of training governments and internationals institutions working at all levels and with all levels of diplomatic personnel.
+Langma School of Languages holds years of experience of training governments and international institutions, working at all levels and with all levels of diplomatic personnel.
 Our global presence makes us uniquely place to be your local, national, and international training partner for Burmese for Attaché Programme.
 Langma School of Languages is the world’s leading providers of Burmese for Attaché programme.

 |Duration||14 weeks (2 hours/session)|